Six-dimensional supermultiplets from bundles on projective spaces

 \subsection{Duality and line bundles}

-As a case study for the general results above, let us consider the multiplets $\mu A^\bu(n,0)$ for $n \in \ZZ$.
-For a start, recall that the field content of the multiplet $\mu A^\bu(n,0)$ takes values in the minimal free resolution of the $R$-module $\Gamma_*(\cO_Y(n,0))$.
+As a case study for the general results above, we can thus read off the length of the minimal free resolution by examining the multiplets in~\S3.2 and~\S3.3, recalling that $\mu A^\bullet (-n,0) $ is $\mu A^\bullet (0,n)$ up to a shift.
+For a start, recall that the field content of the multiplet $\mu A^\bu(n,0)$ for $n \in \mathbb{Z}$ takes values in the minimal free resolution of the $R$-module $\Gamma_*(\cO_Y(n,0))$.
 Therefore, given the results in the previous section, we can easily read off $l_R(\Gamma_*(\cO_Y(n,0)))$:

 Notice that all the modules $\Gamma_\ast (\cO_Y (n,0))$ come from line bundles supported on the nilpotence variety $Y \cong \P^1 \times \P^3 \subset \P^7$, which is of codimension $3$ in $\mathbb{P}^7$.
 From this, we can infer the following lemma. \begin{lem} The $R$-module $\Gamma_*(\cO(n,0))$ is Cohen--Macaulay if and only if $n \in \{-1,0,1,2,3\}$. \end{lem} Therefore, for $n$ in this range, we have